 – Charlotte Bacon, Commission Executive Director

-Dawnland, a documentary about the Commission’s work is due out in early 2017.
+Dawnland, a documentary about the Commission’s work, was released in 2018 and received an Emmy Award for Best Documentary Research.
 First Light, a brief film, introduces the history behind the Commission.